giorgiosironi/docker-tutorial/README.md

 Notice how the image is downloaded automatically, layer by layer.

-`ps fe` will show the namespaced process tree inside the container (PID 1)
+`ps -fe` will show the namespaced process tree inside the container.
+How long do you expect the output to be?

 `docker exec -it $container /bin/bash` will open another shell in the same container.